-The scenarios and the methods used to generate the time series' of scenario flows will be described in the "Ecological Base Configuration Scenario" report.
-A "flow/condition" tool will be created in Excel to allow for "balancing and routing" of flows at a monthly time-step from source to sea, to ensure that downstream targets and flow requirements are met and to make provision for setting minimum lowflow requirements.
+The scenarios and the methods used to generate the time series\ of scenario flows will be described in the "Ecological Base Configuration Scenario" report.
+A "flow/condition" tool will be created in Excel to allow for "balancing and routing" of flows at a monthly time-step from source to sea, to ensure that downstream targets and flow requirements are met and to make provision for setting minimum low flow requirements.
 This tool allows the user to set Reserve requirements for different reaches of river that maintain a target ecological category in that section.
 Thus, the volumetric and distribution requirements will differ from reach to reach.
 This is often most evident in a mismatch between the estuary and the river reach immediately upstream.

-The Classification Process requires that the Reserve allocations that are gazetted are sufficient to meet the river reach to which the reserve is allocated as well as sufficient to meet that reach's contribution to the allocations in the downstream reaches.
-This normally means that Reserve allocations of rivers impacted by development at the top of the catchment are higher than those required to maintain the condition of those river reaches.
-This also means that in order to balance flows across a river basin, it is often necessary to source additional water required to meet downstream Reserve allocations from undeveloped tributaries by increasing their Reserve requirements, and by limiting increases in more developed areas to the winter months.
-In this case, winter allocations are often limited to the months of July, August and September, as farms dams tend to delay the onset of first winter flows (June) and reduce the duration of the winter (October).
+In practice, once the Reserve is gazetted, Reserve allocations need to be sufficient to meet the river reach to which the Reserve is allocated, as well as downstream allocations.
+The Reserve allocations in the upper reaches are generally set to be higher than what is required to maintain the ecological condition in order to balance flows across a catchment.
+In order to meet downstream Reserve allocations it is often necessary to source additional water from undeveloped tributaries by both increasing these tributaries Reserve requirements and by limiting increases in more developed areas to the winter months.
+In this case winter allocations are often limited to certain months (i.e. July, August and September) due to farms dams delaying the onset of first winter flows in June and reducing the duration of the winter flows in October.
 This means that higher Reserve requirements in July, August and September should not reduce the existing yield from farm dams.

-6 DETERMINING WATER AVAILABLE FOR USE
+6 WATER AVAILABLE FOR USE

-6.1 Overview of Surface Water Resources Modelling
+6.1 Overview of Surface Water Resources Models

-6.1.1 Gouritz Models for Surface Water Decision Support
+6.1.1 Models for Surface Water Decision Support

-The rainfall-runoff catchment and water resources system analysis models that have been configured in previous studies, for all or parts of the Gouritz sub-area, are outlined in Error!
-Reference source not found.
+The rainfall-runoff catchment and water resources system analysis models that have been configured in previous studies for all or parts of the study area are outlined in Table 6.1.